chrisl8/Witchazzan/README.md

 ## Updating dependencies

-Running `npm ci` uses the exact stack of dependencies that were set by the developer who commited the `package-lock.json` file.
+Running `npm ci` uses the exact stack of dependencies that were set by the developer who committed the `package-lock.json` file.
 If you want to update dependencies:
 1. Run `npm outdated` to see what dependencies are out of date.
 2. Anything in red will automatically update, so ignore it.
-3. Anything in yellow will **not** be updated **unless* you incremeent the version number in `package.json`.
+3. Anything in yellow will **not** be updated **unless* you increment the version number in `package.json`.
 4. Update the `package.json` file with new version numbers for the ones you want to update.
 5. Run `rm package-lock.json;rm -rf node_modules;npm install;npm outdated`.
 6. If you are happy with the results, then TEST the client and server to make sure that your new upgrades didn't break anything!